 Din Tai Fung, Covent Garden

 What: Din Tai Fung is an outpost from a Michelin awarded main location in Hong Kong, so expectations are high.
-Despite its reputation we found the food to be a mixed bag on our visit, with some highlights but also a couple of disappointments.
-To concentrate on the positive, we loved the steamed chilli crab and pork buns, as well as the pork xiao long bao which burst with broth on first bite.
+Despite its reputation, we found the food to be a mixed bag on our visit, with some highlights but also a couple of disappointments.
+To concentrate on the positive, we loved the steamed chilli crab and pork buns, as well as the pork xiao long bao which burst with broth on the first bite.
 You’re looking at around £50 per person for dinner without drinks here, so the financial commitment is considerable, but if you order well you won’t leave feeling disappointed.

 Where: 5 Henrietta Street, WC2E 8PT